 — Craig Garthwaite

-When it came to drugs, the researchers’ prediction was again correct: Canada pays much less for pharmaceuticals than the US does—56% less, compared to only about 4% less for non-pharmaceutical products such as groceries—suggesting that the government was intentionally pushing prices downward.
+When it came to drugs, the researchers’ prediction was again correct: Canada pays much less for pharmaceuticals than the U.S. does—56 percent less, compared to only about 4 percent less for non-pharmaceutical products such as groceries—suggesting that the government was intentionally pushing prices downward.
 “Canada can afford to exercise buyer power for drugs because it has much less negative impact than for healthcare wages,” Garthwaite explains.